Last Updated on July 21, 2022 by Dominique de Merteuil

 Some of the characteristics of the 1940s fashions

 - Two-piece suit consisting of skirts and a jacket with a flare at the bottom.

-- High waisted, wide-leg trousers worn for comfort favourite amongst movie stars such as; Marlene Dietrich and Katharine Hepburn.
+- High-waisted, wide-leg trousers worn for comfort are favourite amongst movie stars such as; Marlene Dietrich and Katharine Hepburn.
 You can read more about wide-leg trousers.